When The Bullet Hits the Bone: A Story of Survival

 Trauma #1: Motherless Child

 My father, a travelling salesman, was fun, funny and loving.
 But he was often away and he was a traditional 1950’s husband and dad: king of his castle.
-It was his way or the highway, as he told me often.
+It was his way or the highway, and he told me so, often.
 “Don’t let the door hit you in the ass on the way out” was a taunting refrain.
 He was the family disciplinarian and only had to say, ”Don’t make me take my belt off” to get our attention.
-I only recall seeing him use it once, on my sister, but that was enough.
+I only recall seeing him use it once, on my sister, but that was traumatic enough.

 As I grew up, many acts of affection I had enjoyed with my Dad, like sitting on his lap ended.
 As I approached puberty, he seemed to push me away, physically and emotionally.
 I was left hurt and confused.
 I started college the summer I graduated high school and felt my world crumbling around me.
 I went to a guidance counselor who sent me to a school psychologist who suggested family counselling.
-Dad said, “Absolutely not!”
-He wasn’t going to go to some shrink who would “blame” my parents!
+My Dad said, “Absolutely not!”
+He wasn’t going to go to some “shrink” who would “blame” my parents!

 I left home at 17.
 Greenwich Village, mecca for beatniks and “hippies”, was just a subway ride away.
 In 1964 at the age of 19, I met a man who was 34.
 Our age difference being the tip of the iceberg of what made my relationship with this divorced father of three and convicted felon, alcoholic and junkie, inappropriate.
 We eloped and were married May 5, 1965 in Canton, S.D.